XRotoX/usbincloud/README.md

 # PWA

-When it comes to optimizing the user experience and the eye contact needed for more often usage and engagement, it is neccessary to be installed on the user's device.
-PWA makes converting your web app to an installable one easy, with a call to action button embeded in the browser.
+When it comes to optimizing the user experience and the eye contact needed for more frequent usage and engagement, it is necessary to be installed on the user's device.
+PWA makes converting your web app to an installable one easy, with a call to action button embedded in the browser.

 Given the features provided by Firebase, the user can access data and experience some features even offline.